AXLearn: Modular, Hardware-Agnostic Large Model Training: Composer

-In order to support efficient heterogeneous training, it is necessary to apply target-dependent parallelism strategies. \sys introduces the concept of ``mesh rules" to address this problem.
+\parab{Hardware-dependent optimizations} In order to support efficient training, it is necessary to apply target-dependent parallelism strategies. \sys introduces the concept of ``mesh rules" to address this problem.
 A mesh rule describes a mapping from accelerator types to config modifiers, which allows users to express complex per-target optimizations with succinct and self-contained configs. \sys uses these rules to automatically apply the appropriate modifiers based on the target platform. \autoref{appendix:mesh_rules} shows a roughly 10 line code snippet that configures training to use FSDP within TPU v5e slices and data-parallel across slices, offloading activations from dot products to host memory and enabling INT8 training.
-On the other hand, when running on H100s, we instead switch to 8-way tensor parallelism within node and FSDP across nodes, saving query, key, value, and output (QKVO) projections to HBM, as well as enabling FP8 training with delayed scaling.
-No other code changes are required for efficient training between these two fundamentally different platforms, owing to the compositional nature of the library.

 While the XLA compiler can fuse most operations to produce optimized target-specific code, in some cases we can achieve better performance with custom kernels.
 Again owing to the modular nature of \sys layers, enabling custom kernels only requires simple configuration changes.
 For instance, \sys provides a FlashAttention~\cite{dao2022flashattention, dao2023flashattention2} layer, which can be used as a drop-in replacement for the default attention layer.
 Like above, this can be expressed as a config modifier in a mesh rule.
 Behind the scenes, the FlashAttention layer transparently dispatches kernels based on the backend: on GPU, cuDNN~\cite{cuDNN} is used when possible, falling back to a custom Pallas~\cite{pallas} kernel for cases like block-sparse attention where cuDNN is not supported; on AWS Trainium, the Nki kernel from AWS Neuron Toolkit~\cite{neuron-nki} is used; and on TPU, the SplashAttention Pallas kernel in JAX~\cite{jax2018jax} is used.